qiscus/QiscusCore-iOS/index.md

 ### Custom REALTIME Event

-You can publish and listen any events such as when **participant is listening music**, **writing document, **and many other case that you need to tell an event to other participant in a Chat Room.
+You can publish and listen any events such as when **participant is listening music**, **writing document**, and many other case that you need to tell an event to other participant in a Chat Room.

 Firstly you need passing `roomId` which ChatRoom you want to set, and the structured `data` for defining what event you want to send.
 Example of structured `data` of **writing document** event: